The Ancient City of Persepolis, Iran – It’s No Disneyland

 In any case, I was very much into counter-culture punk music at the time (Dead Kennedy’s – best band ever) and Disneyland represented to me everything that was wrong in the world.
 But, I digress.
 The point is, I’m sure the Disneyland carpark was chock-o-block full yesterday.
 The Persepolis carpark, was not.
 I guess it’s that whole sanction thing kicking in again.
 Not many tourists were at Persepolis yesterday.
 Even with a 14 cent entry fee.

 Yes, even I visited Disneyland, once.
 I haven’t always been into such cultural pursuits as Angkor Wat, The Great Wall of China, and Persepolis.
-But in my defence, I spent the better part of the day at the Disneyland Video Games Arcade, watching the 3D Michael Jackson movie, and taking the monorail through the Tron simulation tunnel.
-I even checked out the booth that was selling the “Disney Cruise“, on the good ship Mickey Mouse (really, there is such a thing).
+But in my defense, I spent the better part of the day at the Disneyland Video Games Arcade, watching the 3D Michael Jackson movie, and taking the monorail through the Tron simulation tunnel.
 The cultural insight, and educational value of Disneyland, should not be underestimated.

 I may have digressed again.
 Back to Shiraz, Iran, and tales of the ancient city of Persepolis.
 The good news is, it’s spectacular.
 Set in the shadow of a rocky mountain, (replete with tombs of ancient Kings), there is at once a palpable sense of human history, and a feeling of calm.
 In decay, it remains beautiful.
 In it’s prime, Persepolis must have been other-worldly.